Chords2Cure

 Chase Klein

-Chase is a sophomore at Brentwood School and this is her first year with Chords2Cure.
-She is thrilled to be the Vice President of the C2C club at Brentwood, and to be involved with this incredible organization.
-Chase has been singing, and playing piano and guitar for 13 years.
+Chase is a junior at Brentwood School and this is her second year on the Chords2Cure Junior Team.
+She is thrilled to be the President of the C2C club at Brentwood, and to be involved with this incredible organization.
+Chase has been singing, playing piano and guitar, and performing jazz music for 14 years.
 She started in musical theater and began writing music at the age of 11.
-Chase is also a cheerleader and loves traveling, photography, ballet, and most importantly, her dogs Sunshine and Hunter.
-She has family members and friends who have fought cancer, so she is incredibly grateful to be able to share her passion for music in support of C2C.
-Chase is so excited to be a part of this wonderful organization.
-She can’t wait to collaborate with others and spread awareness for this important cause.
+Chase has friends and family members who have battled cancer, so Chords2Cure’s mission resonates deeply with her.
+She is incredibly grateful to be able to share music and her love of performance while simultaneously supporting C2C and Dr. Federman’s research.
+She cannot wait for another fantastic year ahead with Chords2Cure, supporting this important cause.

 Maxine Grossman